AnHu2410/MEWSMET_code/README.md

 In order to reproduce the experiments, the file MEWSMET.txt and the MEWS-directory have to be stored in the file [data](data).

 Once the data has been stored, the Pearson correlation between TLMs / CMs / all metaphors and the essay scores, can be obtained by running python corpus.py.

+The code that was used for metaphor detection was taken from the [DeepMet github repository](https://github.com/YU-NLPLab/DeepMet).